leighsmith/iTunes2Strawberry/README.md

 Strawberry's database resides at:

-`~/Library/Application Support/Strawberry/Strawberry/strawberry.db`
+`~/Library/Application Support/strawberry/strawberry/strawberry.db`

-on MacOS X.
+on MacOS X. Note in earlier versions of Strawberry the directory was `~/Library/Application Support/Strawberry/Strawberry/` which differs on case-sensitive APFS & HFS+ filesystems.

 The utilities will modify the Strawberry database `strawberry.db`.